-In 1927 Stalin's advisers told him that with the modernization of farming the Soviet Union would require an extra 250,000 tractors.
-As well as tractors there was also a need to develop the oil fields to provide the necessary petrol to drive the machines.
+When Stalin accepted the need for collectivisation he also had to change his mind about industrialisation.
+His advisers told him that with the modernisation of farming the Soviet Union would require 250,000 tractors.
+In 1927 they had only 7,000.
+As well as tractors, there was also a need to develop the oil fields to provide the necessary petrol to drive the machines.
 Power stations also had to be built to supply the farms with electricity.
-Since the October Revolution industrial progress had been slow.
-It was not until 1927 that production had reached the levels achieved before the start of the First World War.
-Stalin decided that he would use his control over the country to increase production.

-According to James William Crowl, the author of Angels in Stalin's Paradise (1982), there were political reasons for the introduction of the Five Year Plan: "Stalin With the defeat of Trotsky and the Left Wing in 1927, Stalin apparently began to look for a way to outmaneuver the final power bloc in the Party: the Right Wing led by Bukharin, Rykov and Tomsky.
+James William Crowl has argued there were political reasons for the introduction of the Five Year Plan: "Stalin With the defeat of Trotsky and the Left Wing in 1927, Stalin apparently began to look for a way to outmaneuver the final power bloc in the Party: the Right Wing led by Bukharin, Rykov and Tomsky.
 It was not by accident that the economy provided him with the issues he needed to destroy his erstwhile allies.
 Midway through 1927 the Politburo had initiated an ambitious economic program that included a number of expansive construction projects such as the Turkish-Siberia railroad and the Dnieper dam.
 Such an undertaking involved a risk since it was to be underwritten largely by the sale of grain, and the grain collection program had become increasingly unreliable during the mid-1920's."
+(3)

-With the introduction of the Five Year Plan, Stalin argued that it was necessary to pay higher wages to certain workers in order to encourage increased output.
+One of the most controversial aspects of the Five Year Plan was Stalin's decision to move away from the principle of equal pay.
+Under the rule of Lenin, for example, the leaders of the Bolshevik Party could not receive more than the wages of a skilled labourer.
+With the modernization of industry, Stalin argued that it was necessary to pay higher wages to certain workers in order to encourage increased output.
 His left-wing opponents claimed that this inequality was a betrayal of socialism and would create a new class system in the Soviet Union.
 Stalin had his way and during the 1930s, the gap between the wages of the labourers and the skilled workers increased.
+(6)

 Some people argued that Duranty had been involved in a cover-up concerning the impact of the economic changes that were taking place in the Soviet Union.
-An official at the British Embassy reported on the 21st June 1932: "A record of over-staffing, overplanning and complete incompetence at the centre; of human misery, starvation, death and disease among the peasantry... the only creatures who have any life at all in the districts visited are boars, pigs and other swine.
+An official at the British Embassy reported: "A record of over-staffing, overplanning and complete incompetence at the centre; of human misery, starvation, death and disease among the peasantry... the only creatures who have any life at all in the districts visited are boars, pigs and other swine.
 Men, women, and children, horses and other workers are left to die in order that the Five Year Plan shall at least succeed on paper."
+(15)

 No comrades... the pace must not be slackened!
 On the contrary, we must quicken it as much as is within our powers and possibilities.
 To slacken the pace would mean to lag behind; and those who lag behind are beaten....
 The history of old Russia... was that she was ceaselessly beaten for her backwardness.
 She was beaten by the Mongol Khans, she was beaten by Turkish Beys, she was beaten by Swedish feudal lords, she was beaten by Polish-Lithuanian Pans, she was beaten by Anglo-French capitalists, she was beaten by Japanese barons, she was beaten by all - for her backwardness...
 We are fifty or a hundred years behind the advanced countries. we must make good this lag in years.
 Either we do it or they crush us.